Knitter/wtactics-legacy/rules.md

 The start
 ---------

-At the beginning, you start with:
+At the beginning, you start with 5 cards in your hand and 7 empty houses, represented by face down cards in the "buildings" area.

-- 7 empty houses, represented by face down cards in the "buildings" area
+> Remember: when all your buildings are destroyed, you loose.
-- 5 cards in your hand
+> However, they provide no benefit and are meant to be replaced by "normal" buildings played from your hand as the game progresses.

 The turns
 ---------